 |Values shown for Cmax and AUC0-INF are mean (standard deviation); values shown for Tmax are median (minimum-maximum).|

-In the Oral Abuse Potential Study, a randomized, double-blind, active- and placebo-controlled, single-dose, sixway crossover pharmacodynamic study, 61 recreational opioid users with a history of oral drug abuse received orally administered active and placebo treatment.
-The six treatment arms were intact XTAMPZA ER (36 mg, fed and fasted); chewed XTAMPZA ER (36 mg, fed and fasted); crushed immediate-release oxycodone HCl in water (40 mg, fasted, equivalent to 36 mg of XTAMPZA ER), and placebo.
-Data for chewed XTAMPZA ER and crushed IR oxycodone in the fasted state are described below.
+In a randomized, double-blind, active-and placebo-controlled, single-dose, six-way crossover pharmacodynamic study, 52 non-dependent recreational opioid users received orally-administered active and placebo treatment.
+The six treatment arms were intact XTAMPZA ER (36 mg, fed and fasted); chewed XTAMPZA ER (36 mg, fed and fasted); crushed immediate-release (IR) oxycodone HCl in solution (40 mg, fasted, equivalent to 36 mg of XTAMPZA ER), and placebo.
+Data for chewed and intact XTAMPZA ER and crushed IR oxycodone in the fasted state are described below.

-Thirty-eight subjects completed the study.
-The results are summarized in Table 5.
+Fifty-two subjects completed the study, and the results are summarized in Table 5.
 The oral administration of chewed and intact XTAMPZA ER in the fasted state was associated with statistically lower mean Drug Liking and Take Drug Again VAS scores compared with crushed immediate-release oxycodone.
-However, the differences for XTAMPZA ER chewed and intact compared with crushed immediate-release oxycodone for the Take Drug Again scores were similar for XTAMPZA ER taken in the intact and chewed states.
+In addition, the Drug Liking and Take Drug Again scores were similar for XTAMPZA ER taken in the intact and chewed states.

 |XTAMPZA ER Intact (Fasted)||XTAMPZA ER Chewed (Fasted)||Crushed IR Oxycodone (Fasted)||Placebo|

 |Drug Liking* (Emax )||Mean (SD)||73.9 (15.10)||73.3 (14.93)||86.40 (12.01)||55.8 (9.94)|